A celery task class whose execution is delayed until after the request finishes

 from celery import Celery from post_request_task.task import PostRequestTask app = Celery('myapp', task_cls=PostRequestTask) @app.task def my_task(): # If .delay() is called on this task inside a django request-response # cycle it will be called once the request is finished, and not before. pass

 Or, if you are using the decorator directly:

 from post_request_task.task import shared_task @shared_task def my_task(): pass

 That’s it.
 If the task is called from outside the django request-response cycle, then it will be triggered normally.

 As a bonus feature, if the same task is called with the same argument several times during a request-response cycle, it will only be queued up once.

 $ make testenv $ make test

-Tests are run with Django 1.8.x by default.
+By default, tests are run with whatever django version is installed.
 If you want to run tests for other versions use tox: